antoniaelsen/malfunct.io-n/README.md

 # Design Document

 ### About
-[Glitch] is a simple webapp tool to perform pixelsorting and other glitch-art operations on user imported images.
+`pixelsort` is a simple webapp tool to perform pixelsorting and other glitch-art operations on user imported images.
-It is a personal project to experiment with webdesign, html / css, JS.
+It is a personal project to experiment with webdesign, html / css, and JS.

+### Author
+Antonia Elsen
+aelsen @ github

+### Design

 #### Requirements
 - Canvas for editing images